 When All You Have Is a Hammer: Demise doesn't have any fancy tricks beyond temporarily electrifying his sword with a lightning bolt, but the fact that shield bashing him doesn't stun him, his extremely hard to dodge dash attack, and the complications adding by electrifying his sword, that's all he needs.

-Manipulative Bitch: Zelda thinks so, given that Hylia's plans for her and Link never took into account their feelings on the matter.
+Manipulative Bitch: Given that Hylia's plans for her and Link never took into account their feelings on the matter, Zelda thinks so.

 Mythology Gag: Hyrule and Lake Hylia, as seen in later games, are named for her.
 Also, a very specific and very subtle one that connects it to the original game: In the first game, the manual explains that the pointy-eared Hylian people are said to be descended from the gods.

 Worthy Opponent: Is seen as this by Demise.
 He finds her human reincarnation, Zelda, to be rather underwhelming in comparison.